Balkan Adventure

 Tour Itinerary

-Welcome to the Balkans - where East meets West and new merges almost seamlessly with old.
-Over the centuries people have travelled to this region of Eastern Europe for its fertile soil, natural resources and healing waters.
+Welcome to the Balkans, where the East meets the West and the new merges seamlessly with the old.
+Over the centuries, people have travelled to Eastern Europe for its fertile soil, natural resources and healing waters.
 This enchanting land, which has remained virtually untouched by tourism, boasts rich tradition, vibrant culture and mouth-watering cuisine.
-With historical attractions in Budapest, nightlife in Belgrade, Sarajevo's beautiful old town, Montenegro's Durmitor National Park and lively Dubrovnik, this adventure tour is delightfully different.
+With historical attractions in Budapest, nightlife in Belgrade, Sarajevo's beautiful Old Town, Montenegro's Durmitor National Park and medieval Dubrovnik, this trip is delightfully different.
+Hike through stunning natural gems, drive through ever-changing scenery, hit up the nightlife after feasting on local favourites and even discover a family-run vineyard in Ilok from the 15th century.

 Bosnia , Croatia , Hungary , Montenegro , Serbia